hs2347/queueCTL/README.md

 ✅ Basic status & listing commands
 ✅ Clear separation of concerns

 > Note: Storage is implemented using a lock-protected JSON file instead of SQLite for portability and zero native build issues.
-This still meets the “persistent job storage” requirement.
+This still meets the "persistent job storage" requirement.

 ---